blackrelicdev/Gambling-Game/README.md

 # Gambling-Game
-This is the product of a (Javascript) class I took.
+This is the product of a (Javascript) course I took.
 I was able to refine the codes in my own way.

 Link to Github Pages is below
 https://blackrelicdev.github.io/Gambling-Game/